 We are what we eat

 What your child eats can have a crucial influence on their overall health.
 Again, you need to teach them by example, since it would be ridiculous to expect your child to eat broccoli and apples while you munch on potato chips and chocolate.
 The meals you serve them should be home-cooked, and if you can include them in the preparation of those meals, their benefits will multiply.
+Normally, if you don’t have time for home cooking you can always buy organic ready food.
+For example, this comparison between little spoon vs nurture life shows you the nurturing and healthy benefits of these kinds of baby foods.
 A child will be more likely to eat something if they helped make it and watching you cook will set a great example for when they become independent and have children of their own.
 Make sure their diet is loaded with fruit, vegetables, whole grains, and lean protein.
 If they eat nutritious food, with all the vitamins and minerals they need, their immune system will be stronger and they will be readier to fight any viruses or illnesses.
 Instead of shopping in big supermarkets, opt for your local farmers’ market and have your child tag along when you go.
 Choose home-grown, organic products and don’t forget to teach your kid that eating healthy is a choice, not a punishment or a chore.

 A healthy lifestyle for smart and healthy kids